911-Ciurcau-Leonardo-Iulian/CryptoBank/README.md

 # CryptoBank
 The project uses Java 23.
+The server runs by default on port 8080.

 Steps to run the database (for any problems or changes also check *resources->application.properties*):
 1. Install MariaDB and make sure it is running